web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 ### Implementations

-The current implementation for test metadata parser is flexible enough to understand any addtional tag.
+The current implementation for test metadata parser is flexible enough to understand any additional tag.
 The changes needed is 1) wpttest.Test to have one additional member function to return "expected-fail-message", 2)testrunner.TestRunnerManager.test_ended to have additional logic to turn expected FAIL or PRECONDITION_FAILED to unexpected failures per the rule